arthurcornelio88/stripe/docs/populate-fetch-ingest.md

 * Easy to debug intermediate steps
 * Works with any sandbox or test key

-You’re now ready to move on to **OLAP modeling**, confident that your OLTP layer is stable and ACID-safe.
+We’re now ready to move on to **OLAP modeling**, confident that the OLTP layer is stable and ACID-safe.

 > 🧭 Tip: Everything above is also runnable via `make populate-all`
 >